gnoem/habitat/README.md

 - [Chart.js](https://www.chartjs.org/)
 - [next-iron-session](https://github.com/vvo/next-iron-session) for authorization

+## how to use

-Habitat is live at https://habi.vercel.app/!
+Habitat is live at [https://habi.vercel.app/](https://habi.vercel.app/?demo)!
 Registration is currently closed as I don't want to inadvertently become responsible for a bunch of strangers' habit data, but you can use the username **demo** and password **habitat** to log in with a special account I set up for people interested in demoing the app.

 If you like Habitat and you actually want to use it, feel free to [contact me](mailto:contact@ngw.dev).